Heavy quark polarization anisotropy as a novel probe of fireball geometry: Heavy quark polarization

-{\it 3.
-Heavy quark polarization:} The stochastic Landau–Lifshitz–Gilbert (LLG) equation provides a natural framework for analyzing the evolution of heavy-quark spin polarization~\cite{Landau:1935qbc, Gilbert_2004, Nishino_2015, Meo_2023}.
+The stochastic Landau–Lifshitz–Gilbert (LLG) equation provides a natural framework for analyzing the evolution of heavy-quark spin polarization~\cite{Landau:1935qbc, Gilbert_2004, Nishino_2015, Meo_2023}.
 In the particle’s rest frame, the spin dynamics described by the LLG equation can be written as~\cite{Dey:2025ail}

 where $\bm{s}$ denotes the classical spin vector and $\tau$ is the proper time.
 The effective field $\tilde{\bm{B}} \equiv \gamma\bm{B} = -\frac{\partial \mathcal{H}}{\partial \bm{s}}$ is defined in terms of the spin Hamiltonian $\mathcal{H}$, with $\gamma$ being the gyromagnetic ratio relating magnetic moment vector $\boldsymbol{\mu}$ and spin vector $\bm{s}$ via the relation $\boldsymbol{\mu} = \gamma\, \bm{s}$.
 The first term describes spin precession in the external magnetic field, while the double cross-product term provides Gilbert damping (with damping coefficient $\lambda$), driving the spin toward equilibrium without changing its magnitude.
 The fluctuating field $\boldsymbol{\xi}(\tau)$ follow the correlation properties of white noise, i.e., $\langle \xi_k(\tau) \rangle = 0$ and $\langle \xi_k(\tau_1)\, \xi_{l}(\tau_2) \rangle = 2\, D\, \delta_{kl} \,\delta(\tau_1 - \tau_2)$, where $D$ represents the spin diffusion coefficient.